spitzer-lucas-ccm/Web-Scraping-and-Data-Analysis-Project/README.md

 #### Why?
 This project will help develop my web scraping and analysis skills, while simultaneously working on a set of thought provoking data relevant to our modern globalized world.

+#### Questions and Answers:
+Question 1 is located at the end of the World-Cities notebook and questions 2-4 are located at the end of the World-Countries notebook file.